openai/openai-python/README.md

 ## Beta Release

 > [!IMPORTANT]
-> We're is preparing to release version 1.0 of the OpenAI Python library.
+> We're preparing to release version 1.0 of the OpenAI Python library.

 This new version will be a major release and will include breaking changes.
 We're releasing this beta version to give you a chance to try out the new features and provide feedback before the official release.
 You can install the beta version with: